Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Starting at 6th level, when you have at least two levels of exhaustion, you gain the following benefits:

 - Whenever you fail an attack roll you can use your bonus action to dodge.
 - You can cast [[Misty Step]] as a bonus action without expending a spell slot.
-Once you do, you can’t do it again until you finish a short or long rest.
+Once you do, you can’t do so again until you finish a short or long rest.

 # Worthy Vessel